Solar-powered plane breaks solo flight record across Pacific to Hawaii

-HONOLULU A Swiss man attempting to circumnavigate the globe with an aircraft powered only by the sun's energy has broken a world record for the longest non-stop solo flight, the project team said on Thursday.
+HONOLULU, July 2 A Swiss man attempting to circumnavigate the globe with an aircraft powered only by the sun's energy has broken a world record for the longest non-stop solo flight, the pilots said on Thursday.

 The Solar Impulse, which took off from Japan on Monday on the seventh leg of its journey and is expected to land in Hawaii by the weekend, shattered the solo-flight record threshold of 76 hours while crossing the Pacific..

-The aircraft, piloted alternatively by Swiss explorers Andre Borschberg and Bertrand Piccard, set off on its 22,000-mile (35,000-km) journey around the world from Abu Dhabi on March 9. (www.solarimpulse.com/).
+The aircraft, piloted by Swiss explorers Bertrand Piccard and Andre Borschberg, set off on its 22,000-mile (35,000-km) journey around the world from Abu Dhabi on March 9. (www.solarimpulse.com/).

-"Can you imagine that a solar powered airplane without fuel can now fly longer than a jet plane!" said Piccard in a statement.
+"Can you imagine that a solar powered airplane without fuel can now fly longer than a jet plane!" said Piccard.
 "This is a clear message that clean technologies can achieve impossible goals."

 The plane, which was piloted by Borschberg when it broke the record, weighs about as much as a family sedan and has 17,000 solar cells across its wingspan.